1200wd/web-coineva/content/bitcoinlib-and-multiple-bitcoin-core-wallets.rst

 Also be sure to use the same wallet name in Python as in Bitcoin Core.
 If your provider.json file contains more then the link to your Bitcoin node you need to specify the use of bitcoind, or else it will result in a lot of incorrect requests to other service providers.

+This code show how to connect the first wallet, the code is the same for the second wallet (with the correct key and wallet name of course).
+You can add and connect as many wallets as you like.

 .. code-block:: python